Epic 7-Days Paris and London Itinerary

 LONDON TRAVEL TIPS

-Though many sights are within walking distance, you might need to take the bus or underground once in a while.
-It is bigger than other European cities, like Paris, and I always use public transportation in addition to the many miles I walk.
+- Though many sights are within walking distance, you might need to take the bus or underground once in a while.

-You can rent bikes for free at many bike stations – the first 30 minutes are free, then you would have to pay.
-I normally just ride around for 30 minutes and then bring it back to a rental station – there are quite a few in the city center.
+- You can rent bikes for free at many bike stations.
+The first 30 minutes are free, then you would have to pay.
+I normally just ride around for 30 minutes and then bring it back to a rental station.
+There are quite a few rental stations in the city center.

 THINGS TO DO AND PLACES TO VISIT IN LONDON